upperlinecode/front-end-student-materials/06-p5js/05a-javascript-objects.md

   bubble4.y += random(-2, 2);
 }
 ```
+## Why are Objects Important

-Objects are a super important concept in programming.
-JavaScript objects are fundamental to how data from the internet is structured.
+Objects are a super important concept in programming and we've just scratched the surface here.

+Objects allow us to group together into one container all the useful data that makes sense to be together.
+This makes sense because it's like the real world, an object called `dog` might have `age`, `name`, `color`, and `weight` properties.

+JavaScript objects are fundamental to how data from the internet is structured and retrieved.
+If you wanted to make an app that used information about the current weather, movies playing near your zip-code, or just about any data you can imagine that comes from the internet, it is very, very likely that that data will be in the form of a big JavaScript object.
 With an understanding of objects, you're on your way to becoming an awesome developer.

 ## Mini-Challenge